jtsshieh/PersistentStorage/docs/articles/quickstart.md

 ﻿# Quick Start

-Before you start, make sure you installed Garamia.PersistentStorage, either through NuGet, or by compiling from source.
+Before you start, make sure you installed `Garamia.PersistentStorage`, either through NuGet, or by compiling from source.

 ## Installing a StorageMethod

-In order to store data with Garamia.PersistentStorage, you need to install a StorageMethod.
-StorageMethods allow the data to be stored Persistently, either by writing the data to a file, or by storing it in a database.
+In order to store data with `Garamia.PersistentStorage`, you need to install a StorageMethod.
+StorageMethods allow the data to be stored persistently.

-Two easy StorageMethods to get started with are Garamia.PersistentStorage.CachedJson and Garamia.PersistentStorage.NonCachedJson.
-For this example, we will be using Garamia.PersistentStorage.CachedJson.
-So, install it from the NuGet Gallery.
+Two easy StorageMethods to get started with are `Garamia.PersistentStorage.CachedJson` and `Garamia.PersistentStorage.NonCachedJson`.
+For this example, we will be using `Garamia.PersistentStorage.CachedJson`.
+So, you need to install it from the NuGet gallery.

 ## Creating the root object